-You must apply the cost principles of 2 CFR 200, as modified by 2 CFR 910 and 10 CFR 605, to your application and any resulting award.
+You must apply the cost principles of 2 CFR 200, as supplemented by 2 CFR 910 and 10 CFR 605, to your application and any resulting award.

-G. Citations to Statutes and Regulations
+G. Citations to Statute and Regulations

-The programmatic authorizing statutes are:

-Section 646 of Public Law 95-91, U.S. Department of Energy Organization Act

-Section 901, et seq. of Public Law 109-58, Energy Policy Act of 2005

-The governing regulations are:

-Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, codified at 2 CFR 200
+The programmatic authorizing statute and governing regulations are: Section 646 of Public Law 95-91, U.S. Department of Energy Organization Act Section 901, et seq. of Public Law 109-58, Energy Policy Act of 2005 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, codified at 2 CFR 200

-U.S. Department of Energy Financial Assistance Rules, codified at 2 CFR 910

-U.S. Department of Energy, Office of Science Financial Assistance Program Rule, codified at 10 CFR 605
+U.S. Department of Energy Financial Assistance Rules, codified at 2 CFR 910 U.S. Department of Energy, Office of Science Financial Assistance Program Rule, codified at 10 CFR 605